NIH-CARD/scRNAseq-pipeline/README.md

 Each individual RNA AnnData object are merged into a single QC-filtered object for downstream analysis.
 This isn't required to be run in a normal workflow.

-### ATAC processing (rule atac_preprocess)

-ATAC fragment data is converted into an AnnData object with bins used as the measured variable in each cell.
-One object is created for each sample.

-### ATAC QC (rule filter_atac)

-Cells in each sample's ATAC object are filtered for a minimum number of bins per cell.

-### Filtering RNA and ATAC data (rule filter_atac)

-Each sample's QC-filtered RNA and ATAC AnnData objects are filtered for the same cells observed in both samples.
-Final AnnData objects are saved with a '''03_''' prefix.

 ### Individual RNA sample merging into atlas (rule merge_multiome_rna)

 ATAC-filtered RNA samples are merged from rule filter_atac prior to modeling.